amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/70_generating_thumbnails/10_processing_photos_with_the_s3_trigger_lambda_function.md

 **➡️ From the `photoalbums` directory, run:** `amplify update function`
 1. **Select S3Triggerxxxxxxx**

-2. **Select Yes** to update the permissions granded to this Lambda function
+2. **Select Yes** to update the permissions granted to this Lambda function

 3. **Select `api`** and press Enter.
 (Use the arrow keys to move down to `api` and press Space to toggle the setting.)